 ISIT 305 Network Security and Firewalls • 5 Cr.

 This course covers the skills required to develop a security infrastructure, recognize threats and vulnerabilities to networks, and mitigate those threats.
 Emphasizes core security technologies, installation, troubleshooting and monitoring of network devices to maintain integrity, confidentiality and availability of data and devices.
 Includes attack and defense case study.
-Prerequisite: NSCOM 202 and Admission into the Cyber Security and Systems Administration concentration of the BAS IST program, or permission of the instructor.
+Prerequisite: NSCOM 202 and admission to the BAS Information Systems and Technology Cybersecurity concentration, or permission of instructor.

 After completing this class, students should be able to: